piafle3005/group3/use-cases/use-case-10.md

 ## MAIN SUCCESS SCENARIO

-1. Employee requests population's information from a specific city in a given district.
+1. Employee requests cities' information for a specific country.
-2. Employee requests the district to get population's information from.
+2. Employee requests the country to get cities' information from.
-3. Employee extracts current cities' information of the given district.
+3. Employee extracts current cities' information of the given country.
 4. Employee provides the report to organisation.

 ## EXTENSIONS

 3. **Invalid continent.**:
-    1. Employee is informed that the district is invalid and does not exist.
+    1. Employee is informed that the country is invalid and does not exist.

 ## SUB-VARIATIONS